MasonR03/cs361_microservice_a/README.md

 Dependencies:

     Ensure that all dependencies (Python module watchdog) are installed.
-    If not, please install them using *pip install watchdog*.
+    If not, please install them using "pip install watchdog".